-He is currently the Shadow Minister for Education.
-James is passionate about education and takes on his role as the Shadow Minister with high importance and responsibility.
+He is Deputy Premier and Minister for Education.
+James is passionate about education and takes on his role as Minister with high importance and responsibility.

 Following the 2006 election James became Minister for Sport, Recreation and Youth Affairs under the Bracks Labor Government.
 He was appointed with the additional responsibility of Minister Assisting the Premier on Multicultural Affairs under the Brumby Labor Government.
 Between October and December 2010 James was the Minister for Police and Minister for Corrections.